The COW, the CROW

 A few days ago, I was traveling in a three-wheeled taxi in South India, through the small country town of Tiruvannamalai, Tamil Nadu.
-We had to slow down to let a large truck back up across the way.
+We had to slow down to let a large truck back up across the road.
 While we were stopped, I looked over to my left and saw a large brown cow lying down by the side of the road.
 This is a very common sight around here, but, this cow had an open wound the size of a golf ball on its backside haunch.
-On the ground, just to the side of the cow, was a black crow, which would jump up onto the haunch of the cow and peck at its wound.
-Every time the crow would do this, the cow would lift its head in pain and mutely turn towards the crow, but unable to reach its rear haunch with its head, the crow persisted.
+On the ground, just to the side of the cow, was a black crow, which would jump up onto the side of the cow and peck at its wound.
+Every time the crow would do this, the cow would lift its head in pain and mutely turn towards the crow, but was unable to reach its rear haunch with its head; the crow persisted.

 As we sat there on the road, I watched the cow and the crow as this painful ritual repeated itself.
 Finally, just before we pulled off, the cow began to get to her feet.
-The only way that she could protect herself from the crow was to stand up, raising herself too high off the ground for the crow to jump.
+The only way she could protect herself from the crow was to stand up, raising herself too high off the ground for the crow to jump.
 Otherwise, she would be allowed no rest from her torment.

 The crow had no regard for the cow.
 It was oblivious to any suffering it may be causing.
 The crow was only after what it wanted- blood and flesh.
-This scene of suffering struck me; there is so much physical suffering in India, it is out in the open and nearly omnipresent here.
-But, this did not make me think of India, instead, it reminded me of what is going on in the United States today.
+This scene of suffering struck me; there is so much physical suffering in India, it is out in the open and nearly omnipresent.
+But, this scene did not make me think of India, instead, it reminded me of what is going on in the United States today.

 I saw it in Pay-Day Lenders who pray on people desperately in need of money to survive and eat, charging outrageous interest rates to those who can least afford it.

-I saw it in the telephone company in Florida who do not tell their mainly, elderly customers, that there are far less expensive phone plans, in which they would get even better service if they would only ask for it.
-But their customers are old and do not know about the cheaper rates and the phone companies do nothing, continuing to take in excessive money from people on small fixed incomes, who could make very good use of even a little more cash in their own lives.
+I saw it in the telephone company in Florida who do not tell their elderly customers, that there are far less expensive phone plans, in which they would get even better service if they would only ask for it.
+But their customers are old and do not know about the cheaper rates and the phone companies do nothing, continuing to take in extra money from people on small fixed incomes, who could make very good use of even a little more cash in their own lives.

 I saw it when large investment houses bet against whole industries, countries and cities, making huge amounts of money for themselves as they helped drive millions of people and their families into insolvency and suffering.
-Then, when these same large banks and mortgage companies who had been reaping tremendous profits on the backs of these people for decades, suddenly found they had gone too far, bet too much on a faulty horse and were bankrupt and insolvent, were promptly, over a single weekend, bailed out with trillions of dollars by the government of our nation so that they would not lose a single penny, all in the name and at the expense of the American people, the very same people on whose backs they had made such huge profits and the very same people who were now losing their jobs, houses, cars and being thrown out of their houses onto the street to fend for themselves because of the collapse of the world economy.
+Then, when these same large banks and mortgage companies who had been reaping tremendous profits on the backs of these people for decades, suddenly found they had gone too far, bet too much on a faulty horse and were going bankrupt and insolvent, they were promptly, over a single weekend, bailed out with trillions of dollars by the government of our nation so that they would not lose a single penny, all in the name and at the expense of the American people, the very same people on whose backs they had made such huge profits and the very same people who were now losing their jobs, houses, cars and being thrown out of their houses onto the street to fend for themselves because of the collapse of the world economy.

-There is no need to be an economics professor to tell that this is a lying, cheap, lowdown, dirty, misleading, bad thing; what used to be called a sin.
+There is no need to be an economics professor to tell this is a lying, cheap, lowdown, dirty, misleading, bad thing; what used to be called a sin.
 I don’t care what financial theory you believe in, even a child can tell it is rotten, morally corrupt and terribly wrong.

 To ask most economists what is wrong with our financial system is like asking an SS officer what is wrong with the way the Jews were being liquidated during WWII by the Nazis.
 The SS played a major role in this genocidal crime and their answers, of course, would pertain to doing what they were already up to, only in a better, more efficient way.
 They would assume you are actually asking about the best way to erase all the Jews off the face of the earth.

 For the first time since the great depression, whole cities are going bankrupt, schoolteachers are being dismissed, firefighters and policemen are being let go.
 In addition to the poor and previously dispossessed, this crisis is affecting big banks, large corporations and a huge slice of the middle class.
-The scope of what is going on is huge and it is by no means over.
+The scope of what is going on is vast and is by no means over.

 A Ball hidden in the Himalayas